Get personalized academic information about your child.

 The use of illegally duplicated software, however obtained, is expressly prohibited in all New York City Public School facilities.
 All licensing agreements required by the publisher and agreed upon, as a condition for use, must be adhered to, especially those concerning multiple users; i.e., a classpack vs. an individual-use program.

-The Principal of each school or the Director of each ROC is responsible for establishing procedures and practices to enforce the DOE Software Policy.
+The Principal of each school or the Director of each CFN is responsible for establishing procedures and practices to enforce the DOE Software Policy.

 The Software Policy should be posted conspicuously in every computer room and next to computers available to students and staff.

 Q. HOW DO I PLACE A NYSSL ORDER?

 A. Most NYSSL requisitions should be placed through the DCP's electronic purchasing system.
 Upon electronic authorization by your CFN or Central Office Director, a requisition is automatically forwarded to "production," where it is encumbered against the specific account in the FAMIS spending plan.
 The appropriate Budget and Object Codes are then charged and your school's account balance is electronically updated.
 At that time, a Machine Generated Order ("MGO") or electronic order is produced and sent directly to the vendor by DCP.
 The processing status of a requisition is available on-line.